micrometre/nextcloud/snap/docs/QUICKSTART.md

 # Quick Start Guide - Nextcloud Deployment

-Follow these steps to deploy Nextcloud on your Ubuntu 22.04 server.
+Follow these steps to deploy Nextcloud with fail2ban protection on your Ubuntu 22.04 server.

 ## Step 1: Install Ansible Collections